the-ashishjoseph/FII-Sectorwise-Investment-Analysis/README.md

 ---

 ## Deep insights (data → event → interpretation)
-These are ready-to-use lines you can paste into your project page or resume.
-They are grounded in the dashboard patterns and event mapping.

 ### Telecom anticipates tariffs
 Fortnightly AUC shows strong inflows into Telecom in the 2 months prior to June–July 2024 tariff hikes.
 This suggests FIIs priced improved ARPU before the public effective date.